 - University Counsel

-The following is a list of resources for 8 different dimensions of wellness.
+The following is a list of resources for eight dimensions of wellness.
 For each dimension, you will find descriptions and links to UMB, local, and national resources.
 Feel free to contact us if you know of other resources we should add to the list.

 Physical Wellness is the ability to apply your knowledge, motivation, commitment, behavior, self management, attitude, and skills toward achieving your personal fitness and health goals.
 Physical wellness is more than just the absence of disease.
 The physical dimension of wellness is concerned with building a healthy, strong, and resilient body.
 Such a body receives proper nutrition, sleep, and activity while being protected from disease and injury.
 As a result, you are more physically fit and energetic, have a strong immune system, and are primed for longevity.
 Physical wellness is protective against the stress and demands encountered in graduate and professional school.

-CIHH, the clinical practice of the UMB Center for Integrative Medicine, offers a holistic approach to overcome illness and promote optimal health.
-In addition to physicians who are board certified and trained in integrative medicine, a number of other services are available: integrative psychotherapy, acupuncture, nutrition, massage, chiropractic adjustment, health coaching, energy work, reflexology, yoga therapy, traditional Chinese medicine, rolfing, supplements, herbs, and other therapies.
-Classes and workshops are offering on an ongoing basis.
+The UMB Center for Integrative Medicine offers a holistic approach to overcome illness and promote optimal health.
+In addition to physicians who are board-certified and trained in integrative medicine, a number of other services are available: acupuncture, integrative yoga psychotherapy, and integrative behavioral health.
 Most insurance plans are accepted.
-Located in the University of Maryland Rehabilitation & Orthopaedic Institute on 2200 Kernan Drive, 2nd Floor.
+Located in the University of Maryland Rehabilitation & Orthopaedic Institute on 2200 Kernan Drive, second floor.
 Call 410-448-6361 to make an appointment.
 Acupuncture is also offered at Family Medicine on 29 S. Paca St. Call 410-328-8792 to make an appointment.

 All students registered at UMB (except those in the evening law program) pay a student health fee as part of tuition.
-They are therefore eligible to access the UMaryland Immediate Care practice for all their student health needs.
+They are therefore eligible to access the UMaryland Immediate Care practice for all of their student health needs.
 Care is provided by medical providers from the Department of Family & Community Medicine of the University of Maryland School of Medicine.
-Located at UMaryland Immediate Care: 408 W. Lombard St. between Eutaw and Paca streets.
-To make an appointment call (667) 214-1899
+Located at UMaryland Immediate Care, 408 W. Lombard St., between Eutaw and Paca streets.
+To make an appointment, call 667-214-1899

 Charm City Yoga provides a transformative practice and a thriving community for everyone interested in creating a better life.
 Whether your yoga goals are aimed at reducing stress, losing weight, improving health, or just becoming a better person, Charm City Yoga has a class that is right for you.
-Their programs are affordable with low cost introductory memberships and community classes at just $6.
+Its programs are affordable, with low- cost introductory memberships and community classes at just $6.

-The Downtown Sailing Center programs are available to the entire community.
+Downtown Sailing Center programs are available to the entire community.
 For adults, they offer adult education, recreational sailing open sails, Thursday Night Racing, and cruising education.
-For youth, they offer junior’s camp, outreach programming that includes STEM curriculum, literacy education, and Sailing Instructor Certification.
-For persons with disabilities we offer, accessible Saturdays, racing education, and group outings.
+For youth, they offer junior’s camp, outreach programming that includes STEM curriculum, literacy education, and sailing instructor certification.
+For persons with disabilities, the center offers accessible Saturdays, racing education, and group outings.

 Kayaking provides opportunities for exercise, exploring the harbor, making new friends, and networking.
-Members pay a small annual fee that entitles them to free training, unlimited use of the 80 Club kayaks, paddles and life jackets, group kayaking opportunities, happy hours and more.
-There are six different waterfront locations in Baltimore City and Baltimore County.
+Members pay a small annual fee that entitles them to free training, unlimited use of the 80 club kayaks, paddles and life jackets, group kayaking opportunities, happy hours, and more.
+There are six waterfront locations in Baltimore City and Baltimore County.
 Members can paddle as often as they like, at any location, without making reservations, and with no per-use charge.

-Lace up those sneakers, grab a bottle of water, and head to the Waterfront to get fit every Tuesday, Wednesday, Saturday, and Sunday - May 23rd through September 20th!
+Lace up those sneakers, grab a bottle of water, and head to the waterfront to get fit every Tuesday, Wednesday, Saturday, and Sunday – May 23 through Sept.
+20!

 This website features workouts, progress tracking sheets for weight loss and exercise, recipes, and hot topics in fitness.

-Provides an explanation of complementary and integrative health, how to be an informed consumer of these wellness modalities, and a number of articles on specific health conditions and effective treatments (e.g., asthma, insomnia, pain, PMS, allergies, etc.)
+Provides an explanation of complementary and integrative health, how to be an informed consumer of these wellness modalities, and a number of articles on specific health conditions and effective treatments (asthma, insomnia, pain, PMS, allergies, etc.)